ikucan/pykafarr/README.md

 Messages are read using rdkafka client and transformed into an arrow record batch.
 This is then wrapped as a pandas data frame an returned to the python client.

 The pandas data frame has the colums as defined in the Avro schema for the message.
 There is a meta-data column for the message offset.
 One row per message.
 Frames are guaranteed to be homogenous - only messages from one schema will be included in a frame.
 If there is a message schema change the _poll_ will return early.
+Eg: if messages A,A,A,A,A,B,B,B,B,B arrive the _poll_ will return early with 5 rows of A and 5 rows of B upon the subsequent all.
+Clearly, this behaviour erodes some of the efficiencies if we typically receive messages with mixed schemas, such as A,B,A,B,A,B....

 It should be useful for reading time series data off a Kafka topic into a Pandas frame from python.
 It is very performant - should read and parse 100 000 small messages in under 250ms.